Redundancy Rights Ireland

 Help getting a new job

-Intreo / Department of social protection
+Intreo / Department of Employment Affairs & Social Protection

 This is a single point of contact for all employment services and provides individualised supports to job seekers.